Activities per year

 I joined the Department of Behavioural and Social Sciences as a Lecturer in Criminology in June 2021 shortly after completing my PhD.
 I completed my doctoral studies in the School of Law at the University of Sheffield, following completion of an MA in International Criminology also at the University of Sheffield.

-Prior to returning to academia in 2016 to complete my MA and PhD, I worked for eight years as a probation officer in the National Probation Service.
+Prior to returning to academia in 2016 to complete my MA and PhD, I worked for almost a decade as a probation officer in the National Probation Service.
 As part of the probation officer training, I completed a BA (Hons) in Community and Criminal Justice and an NVQ Level 4 in Community Justice (Working with Offending Behaviour) at De Montfort University.
 Prior to this, I completed a P.G.C.E in Post-compulsory Education and Training at Sheffield Hallam University and worked for a number of years teaching languages (I completed my first degree in Modern Languages at the University of Huddersfield in 1998) in secondary and further education.

 Research Expertise and Interests